yonatanmn/Super-Simple-Flux/README.md

 ### implementations
 Now the implementation could be done any way you want.
 With Redux, as a new flux library or any other way.

-Here I present a mixin for Reflux that's working really nice, but feel free to add other implementations.
+Here I present a mixin for **Reflux** that's working really nice (so nice that according to npm stats, every second reflux user is downloading this), but feel free to add other implementations.
+I really hope someone will implement this in **Redux**!

 =================================================================================================